Floquet engineering multi-channel Kondo physics: Toy model results

 The form factors are $\Phi^{\Gamma_i}_{\bf k} = \{\cos k_x + \cos k_y, \cos k_x - \cos k_y, \sin k_x + i \sin k_y, \sin k_x - i \sin k_y \}$ for $i = 1,2,3,4$, and the four channel Kondo model is given by Eq. (\ref{eq:HFL_toy}).

-These Kondo couplings become large near the resonances $\tilde{\Omega} \approx -1/n$, which means different $\tilde{\Omega}$ can enhance different channels.
+These Kondo couplings become large near the resonances $\tilde{\Omega} \approx -1/n$, which means different $\tilde{\Omega}$ can enhance different channels, although very close to the resonance heating becomes problematic.
 In Fig.~\ref{fig:Coupling-values}(a), we plot the strength of each channel for $\tilde{\Omega}=\Omega/\left|\epsilon_{f}\right|=0.3$.
 For small $A_{0}$, the dominant channel is $\Gamma_{1}$, the extended s-wave, little changed from the static case.
 As $A_{0}$ increases, $J_{\Gamma_{1}}$ is reduced while the other channels are initially enhanced although all channels are eventually suppressed for sufficiently large $A_0$ due to the Bessel functions in their amplitudes.
 Here, we have chosen the specific $\tilde{\Omega}$ such that there is an exact degeneracy of three different channels for a specific $A_0 = 2.15$.
 Four degenerate channels can be found with similar fine-tuning when the polarization average restores the $C_{4v}$ symmetry (see Appendix~\ref{sec:toy_model_App}).
 The Kondo couplings may become negative, depending upon $A_0$ and $\tilde{\Omega}$, as seen for $J_{\Gamma_{1}}$ here; negative Kondo couplings are irrelevant, making it possible to filter out certain channels entirely.
-Tuning $\tilde{\Omega}$ enhances the different channels, with further examples given in Appendix \ref{sec:toy_model_App}.
+Tuning $\tilde{\Omega}$ enhances the different channels, with further examples given in Appendix~\ref{sec:toy_model_App}.

 The $C_{4v}$ symmetry may be restored by averaging over LCP and RCP polarizations, which is straightforward to do theoretically by simply adding the two polarization cases and identifying the channels.
 The two chiral irreps, $\Gamma_3$ and $\Gamma_4$ mix to give the doubly degenerate $E$ representation ($p_x, p_y$), which now has $J_E = 1/2(J_{\Gamma_3}+J_{\Gamma_4})$ with contributions from all odd $n$.
 This term automatically gives a perfectly degenerate two-channel Kondo effect if it is dominant. $J_{\Gamma_1}$ is identified with the $A_1$ channel and $J_{\Gamma_2}$ with the $B_1$ ($d_{x^2-y^2}$) channel.
 There are two additional possible channels for $C_{4v}$, which involve further neighbor hybridizations: $B_{2}$ ($d_{xy}$) is only present with next-nearest-neighbor hybridizations, $V_1$, and is suppressed by a factor of $V_1^2/V_0^2$ as compared to nearest neighbors; and $A_2$ ($g_{xy (x^2-y^2)}$) requires even further neighbor hybridizations and is unlikely to be realized.
 Note that $A_2$ can also have a $p_z$ component, which cannot be altered by normally incident light and is not relevant for our strictly two-dimensional model.